 "Well, I'm angry."
 He declared without actually sounding even upset.
 "I suppose I can exist here until the food runs out then live on water, but I'll ultimately starve to death."
 He snickered at the idea of something so idiotic.
 "It'd be just my luck to develop agoraphobia and wind up stuck in this house until I really do die of hunger."

 Getting up from the couch he slid a frozen pizza into the oven, pressed the 'Start' button on the stove panel then 'Bake'.
-He had forty minutes to kill and with it decided to clean the bathroom.
-It was very clear that dudes live in the home because it was only clean at a glance, but the roots didn't match the carpet and the toilet was the shining red flag of that statement.
+He had forty minutes to kill, and with it, decided to clean the bathroom.
+It was very clear that dudes live in the home because it was only clean at a glance, but the curtains don't match the carpets- the toilet was the shining red flag of that statement.

-"You are one pretty little cat, for a boy," he said petting the two-toned ragdoll.
+"You are one pretty little cat, for a boy," he remarked, petting the two-toned ragdoll.
 "Yyyeah, see, I'm not so bad."
 He made kissy face at the animal who was apprehensive until it could no longer resist the tender touch petting him and kissing him on the forehead.
-Seeing a light further brighten the room, he called out.
+Seeing a light further brighten the dim sunny glow in the room, he called out.
 "Hello?"

-"I would if I could but I can't drive," Setting down the cat he walked into the kitchen and turned off the oven, grabbing a mitt from the side of the fridge he pulled the pizza from inside then began slicing the small circle into eight evenish pieces.
+"I would if I could, but I can't drive.
+Ai took the car."
+Setting down the cat he walked into the kitchen and turned off the oven and grabbing a mitt from the side of the fridge he pulled the pizza free, then began slicing the small circle into eight evenish pieces.
 "What are you doing here?"

 Gev felt a ping in his heart hearing that Hakuo can't drive.
-Mamoru can't drive either, he's said it to him often enough times.
+Mamoru can't drive either, he's said it to him often enough.
 Then there's the overall picture of his dear boyfriend moving about so casually while inside it's not him.
 The heartbroken teen looked at the stranger wondering where his Mamoru was right now?
 Have they merged?
-If so, Mamoru was way off with saying that he'd like the full version because he doesn't.
+If so, Mamoru was way off with saying that he'd like the full version, because he doesn't.

-"I was going to give my key to the super, but since you're here you can do it," he points to the key that he'd slipped into the bowl by the door when he'd planned just to drop it off then slip away without a word- had he not been caught.
+"I was going to give my key to the super, but since you're here you can do it," he points to the key that he'd slipped into the bowl by the door, where he'd planned just to drop it off then slip away without a word- had he not been caught.

 "Oh."
 Stacking three slices onto a paper plate he walked into the living room sitting down on the couch.
 "Want some pizza?"